Get

 Health

 Exotic Shorthairs can have several hereditary health issues if bred by irresponsible breeders.
-The most common illness is polycystic kidney disease.
-Talking to your vet and selecting a reputable breeder will help to decrease the chances of your cat developing health conditions.
-If cared for properly, you can expect your Exotic Shorthair to live about 15 years.
+The most common inherited condition is polycystic kidney disease.
+Talking to your vet and selecting a reputable breeder will help to decrease the chances of your cat developing hereditary health conditions.
+If cared for properly, you can expect your Exotic Shorthair to live 12-15 years.

 Suitable for: